AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 * Learn how to create a new site using a template.
 * See how to download the template from your new site to provide to the front-end developer.

-This article builds on those fundamentals so you can set up a front-end pipeline, which you will use later in the journey to deploy your front-end customizations.
+This article builds on those fundamentals so you can set up a front-end pipeline, which the front-end developer will use later in the journey to deploy front-end customizations.

 ## Objective {#objective}

 This document helps you understand front-end pipelines and how to create one to manage the deployment of your site's customized theme.
 After reading you should:

-* Understand how to set up a front-end pipeline in Cloud Manager.
+* Understand what a front-end pipeline is.
-* Know how to retrieve access credentials for your front-end developer to be able to commit the customized code.
+* Know how to set up a front-end pipeline in Cloud Manager.

 ## Requirements {#requirements}